CyTran: A Cycle-Consistent Transformer with Multi-Level Consistency for Non-Contrast to Contrast CT Translation: Experiments

 \subsubsection{Quantitative results}

-In Table~\ref{tab_registration}, we present the comparative results between our 3-cascade ViT-V-Net framework trained on images translated by CyTran and the three state-of-the-art methods based on cascaded VTNs \cite{Zhao-ICCV-2019} and ViT-V-Net \cite{Chen-VITVN-2021}.
-In addition, we show ablation results obtained by removing either the cascade or CyTran from our model.
-We also report results for the ViT-V-Net model trained on images translated by our competitors: pix2pix, U-GAT-IT and CycleGAN.
+In Table~\ref{tab_registration}, we present the comparative results between our 3-cascade ViT-V-Net framework trained on images translated by CyTran and the three state-of-the-art methods, two based on cascaded VTNs \cite{Zhao-ICCV-2019} and one based on ViT-V-Net \cite{Chen-VITVN-2021}.
+In addition, we show ablation results obtained by removing the cascade, CyTran, or the multi-level cycle-consistency (MLCC) from our model.
+We also report results for the ViT-V-Net model trained on images translated by our competitors: pix2pix, U-GAT-IT, CycleGAN, CWT-GAN and AttentionGAN.

-First, we observe that training ViT-V-Net on images translated by pix2pix \cite{Isola-CVPR-2017} damages performance, leading to worse results for both venous$\rightarrow$native and arterial$\rightarrow$native pairs, in comparison with vanilla ViT-V-Net \cite{Chen-VITVN-2021}.
-In contrast, U-GAT-IT \cite{Kim-ICLR-2019}, CycleGAN \cite{Zhu-ICCV-2017} and CyTran bring performance gains, indicating that our idea of transferring the style of source CT scans to target CT scans before registration is useful.
-Among these three models, CyTran gives the highest performance gains, once again showing its superiority over pix2pix, U-GAT-IT and CycleGAN.
+First, we observe that training ViT-V-Net on images translated by pix2pix \cite{Isola-CVPR-2017} damages performance, leading to worse results for both venous$\rightarrow$native and arterial$\rightarrow$native pairs, in comparison with the vanilla ViT-V-Net \cite{Chen-VITVN-2021}.
+In contrast, U-GAT-IT \cite{Kim-ICLR-2019}, CycleGAN \cite{Zhu-ICCV-2017}, CWT-GAN \cite{Lai-ICCV-2021}, AttentionGAN \cite{Tang-TNNLS-2021} and CyTran bring performance gains, indicating that our idea of transferring the style of source CT scans to target CT scans before registration is useful.
+Among these three models, CyTran gives the highest performance gains, once again showing its superiority over pix2pix, U-GAT-IT, CycleGAN, CWT-GAN and AttentionGAN.

-Interestingly, our idea of introducing ViT-V-Net in a recursive cascade is also useful.
+Interestingly, our idea of introducing ViT-V-Net into a recursive cascade is also useful.
 This observation is confirmed by the fact that the 3-cascade ViT-V-Net outperforms ViT-V-Net, as well as the fact that the 3-cascade ViT-V-Net+CyTran outperforms ViT-V-Net+CyTran.
 To further confirm our observation, we present results for ViT-V-Net and ViT-V-Net+CyTran with various numbers of cascade steps in Figure~\ref{fig_registration_cascade}.
 We observe that having more than one cascade brings considerable improvements over the baselines.
 For both approaches, the highest gains are obtained with $3$ cascades for the arterial$\rightarrow$native pair, and $2$ cascades for the venous$\rightarrow$native pair.

+In the style transfer experiments, we did not observe major differences between the multi-level cycle-consistency (MLCC) loss and the standard cycle-consistency loss for the native target domain.
+However, even minor differences in style transfer could lead to better alignment.
+To put this statement to the test, we included an ablated version of ViT-V-Net+CyTran, where the MLCC loss is replaced with the standard cycle-consistency loss.
+The reported results (shown in Table~\ref{tab_registration}) indicate that the MLCC loss leads to superior alignment performance, confirming that our MLCC loss is a useful contribution, even for the native target domain.